MAST30034-Applied-Data-Science/mast30034-project-1-DigitalData/README.md

 This is an example `README.md` for students to use. **Please change this to your requirements**. -->

 ## Research Goal
-To determine the effect that the COVID pandemic has had on the frequency of use of taxi services in New York.
+To determine the effects that the COVID pandemic has had on the use of taxi services in New York.

 ## Timeline
 The timeline for the research area is starting July 2019 and ending June 2021.